hbroek/reken/documentation/developer-guide/chapter-4.md

 </ul>
 ```

-In this example we are using the the `fruit` variable's `item` property to set the current array value on the `li`,
+In this example, we are using the the `fruit` variable's `item` property to set the current array value on the `li`,

 Elements with `data-for` can be nested, creating nested loops.